Introduction to arboviruses:

 Who gets arboviruses?

 These viruses are common in birds and small mammals, and are accidentally spread to people who are bitten by mosquitoes, ticks, or sand flies that have fed on these infected animals.
 Dengue fever and yellow fever can be transmitted from one person to another via mosquito.
 Arboviruses tend to primarily affect the young and the elderly.
-So far, neuroinvasive West Nile infection has primarily struck the elderly, although there have been some cases reported in the young.
+So far, neuroinvasive West Nile infection has primarily struck the elderly, although there have been cases reported in the young.

 What are the symptoms of arboviruses?